russpv/lognsh/README.md

 # Lognsh

-A minimal interactive Unix shell implemented in C from scratch besides GNU readline.
-Designed for login use, not scripting.
+A minimal interactive Unix shell implemented in C from scratch on top of GNU `readline`.

 ## ✅ Feature Summary